Playbook System Reference

 Generate a playbook from an existing recording.

-bmux playbook from-recording <recording-id> [--output <path>]
+bmux playbook from-recording <recording-id-or-name> [--output <path>]

 If --output is omitted, writes to stdout.
 The generated playbook includes wait-for barriers and assert-screen checks derived from the recorded output.
 See Recording to Playbook Conversion.